The following are frequently asked questions about warranty information for Intel® Processors.

 No. Intel does not sell or honor warranty requests for used, refurbished, or engineering sample processors.
 Information for the engineering sample can be found in information about engineering sample processors.

 Q: Who do I contact first about Intel® Boxed Processor replacement?

-Intel recommends working with your Intel® Technology Provider in the event that the warranty is required.
+Intel recommends working with your Intel® Partner Alliance technology provider in the event that the warranty is required.
 They're partnered with Intel to help consumers shorten the transaction time of an exchange.
-If this isn't possible, or if you have built your system yourself and don't have a technology provider, or if your technology provider refers you to Intel, you may contact Intel Customer Support.
+If this isn't possible, or if you have built your system yourself and don't have an Intel® Partner Alliance technology provider, or if they refer you to Intel, you may contact Intel Customer Support.